cloud-army/secret-mutator-admission-webhook/README.md

 ```

 ### Deploying pods
-Deploy a test pod that gets succesfully created:
+Deploy a test pod that gets secret from secret manager and and print in the console:
 ```

 🚀 Building and Deploying a test pod...